top of page

 Not by a long shot.

-He was calling to let me know that Michal Morgan of Fit Test Australia had publicly named my company, Fit Test Victoria, in one of the many negative Google reviews he and Rebekah left for Mojo Dojo.
+Ajay explained that Michal Morgan from Fit Test Australia had mentioned my business, Fit Test Victoria, in a negative Google review he and Rebekah left for Mojo Dojo.

-Rebekah and Michal went on to leave multiple 1-star reviews for Mojo Dojo, falsely accusing them of working with their competitor (that would be me).
-Their accusation was based solely on speculation and, in my opinion, a hefty dose of paranoia.
+Rebekah and Michal went on to leave multiple 1-star reviews for Mojo Dojo, accusing them of leaving fake 1-star for FTA and calling them unethical for working with their competitor - Fit Test Victoria.
+FTA's accusation was based solely on speculation and, in my opinion, a hefty dose of paranoia.

 Here's another derogatory review Michal left for Mojo Dojo.
 Notice here that Michal uses the alias "M" instead of his real name: